hemantjadon/yolo-auth/README.md

 </yolo-auth>
 ```

-Javascript sign-in calls can then be made to the `yolo-auth` object to attempt authentication
+Javascript sign-in calls can then be made to the `yolo-auth` object to attempt Sign Up/Sign In

 ```javascript
 this.$.auth.signIn()